bolt/docs/docs/core-development/ide-tools.md

-In particular, most developers will find the Silex plugin extremely useful, as it will allow services stored in the application container to be treated by the IDE in the same way that normal variablees are, and provide auto-completion, hinting & code completion, to help avoid programmer mistakes.
+In particular, most developers will find the Silex plugin extremely useful, as it will allow services stored in the application container to be treated by the IDE in the same way that normal variables are, and provide auto-completion, hinting & code completion, to help avoid programmer mistakes.

 e.g. Clicking on `$app['twig']` would resolve like a normal variable to